Law Forum

 Lord Templeman

 The authority entered into interest rate swap deals to protect itself against adverse money market movements.
-They began to lose substantial amounts when interest rates rose, and the district auditor sought a declaration that the contracts were void.
+They began to lose substantial amounts when interest rates rose, and the district auditor sought a declaration that the contracts were void, there being no express power in the relevant legislation.
 Held: The arrangements formed no proper part of a local authority's statutory functions, and were therefore ultra vires, and not binding on the authority.
 They were not ancillary to any statutory obligation, nor were they entered into in order to support any borrowing.
 Section 111(1) embodies the principles relating to the powers of a company as set out in Great Eastern Railway.

 The word "functions" in this context "embraces all the duties and powers of a local authority; the sum total of the activities Parliament has entrusted to it.
 Those activities are its functions."